 It’s the most attractive and sustained seller’s market in at least half a century.
 Multiples are at record highs for businesses across nearly every sector.

-Middle market companies have unusually high amounts of strategic choice and freedom.
+Lower middle market companies have unusually high amounts of strategic choice and freedom.
 M&A or LBOs are not the only way to achieve liquidity.
 A sufficiently cash-generative business might be able to generate more liquidity than it does with a 100% debt-only transaction.
 Royalty-based financing has emerged as another genuine alternative.
 Private equity isn’t the only option if you want to stay independent.
-Capital Superabundance has created a new set of choices for entrepreneurs running middle market businesses.
+Capital Superabundance has created a new set of choices for entrepreneurs running lower middle market businesses.
 They shouldn’t assume conventional approaches are the only way to realize their liquidity goals.

 M&A educational information is more widely available for entrepreneurs than ever.
 Free and affordable solutions for entrepreneurs such as BizEquity’s software-powered valuation tool, Axial’s online deal network and The Salability Score are examples of online solutions that educate and serve private companies that are considering a financing or exit event.
-These solutions give middle market entrepreneurs access to education on the transaction / valuation process and high quality recommendations to vetted investment bankers and capital partners.
+These solutions give lower middle market entrepreneurs access to education on the transaction / valuation process and high quality recommendations to vetted investment bankers and capital partners.

 No one knows if Capital Superabundance is a brief blip or if this status quo is the new long-term norm.
-However, today’s middle market participants must acknowledge it and take advantage of it by taking certain actions.
+However, today’s lower middle market participants must acknowledge it and take advantage of it by taking certain actions.

 For private equity investors and corporate development teams that are committing to a more memorable and more focused brand, start slow and follow these tips.
 For firms that are looking for innovative ways to source deals, Boston Consulting Group is now recommending that going digital is worth considering.
 Investment bankers should be aware that sourcing the best deals is just as important as making yourself stand out to CEOs and knowing what not to do when dealing with investors.
-As for CEOs and business owners running middle market private companies that are riding the wave of Capital Superabundance, finding the best timing for a sale and getting ready for a transaction takes time and intentional preparation.
+As for CEOs and business owners running lower middle market private companies that are riding the wave of Capital Superabundance, finding the best timing for a sale and getting ready for a transaction takes time and intentional preparation.